Hotel usage growing in Lawrence County

 The agency’s outdoor adventure promotion — of places to visit and things to see and do outdoors — has been its focus since the COVID-19 pandemic started in March 2020, she said.
 “People are really interested, and I’ve been told by visitors that they feel safe here.
 It’s not overcrowded and they can come here and be socially distanced and safe.
 There’s a safety factor in being a smaller county.

-"People want to get outside.
-They're ready," she continued, adding that she expects a lot of people will attend the Hometown Holidays festivities and parade Saturday in downtown New Castle.
+“People want to get outside.
+They’re ready,” she continued, adding that she expects a lot of people will attend the Hometown Holidays festivities in downtown New Castle.

 Most of the county’s hotel tax revenues come from hotels and bed and breakfast inns, she said.
 The Hampton Inn and the Holiday Inn Express, both in Union Township, are the biggest generators of the tax, followed by the Super 8 and Quality Inn.